Stegeek/My-technical-writing-repo/README.md

-# Introduction-to-technical-writing
+# My-technical-writing-repository
-This is a repository that shows my work as I learn technical writing
+This is a repository that shows my work as I learn and advance in technical writing